alternate spellings: Konkurowich, Konkorovich

 PHOTO Berl visiting his brother Itzik and friends in Vilnius (1961)

 VII.
-Luba/Liba Konkurovich was born in Trashkun in 1903 or 1904.
-She emigrated to South Africa in 1924-1925 and took the surname Cohen.
+Liba/Luba Konkurovich was born in Trashkun in ~1904.
+She emigrated to South Africa in 1924-1925 and took the surname Cohen, the adopted surname of her father.
 Luba married Nathan Gordon, and they lived in Pretoria.

 - The two children of Luba Cohen and Nathan Gordon: